Commonly asked questions about 401(k) rollovers

 Where should I have the check mailed?

-Note: If the check is made payable to you instead of Vanguard, mail it to Vanguard within 60 days to avoid paying potential taxes and penalties on your savings.
-Please don't endorse the check.
+Note: If the check is made payable to Vanguard, do not endorse it.
+If the check is made payable to you instead of Vanguard, you should endorse it, and mail it to us within 60 days.
+To avoid owing taxes or penalties on early withdrawals, check with your tax advisor.

 Can my money be wired directly into my Vanguard IRA?